Category Archives: quality

 High minimum wages hurt the poor; try a negative tax

 It is generally thought (correctly I suspect) that welfare is a poor way to help the poor as it robs them of the dignity of work.
-Something like welfare is needed to keep the poor from starving, and the something that’s generally chosen in a living wage — a minimum wage set high enough that even a minimally skilled worker should be able to support a family of 4.
-This may be better than welfare, but I’d like to propose something better still — and a way to pay for it — a negative tax.
+Something like welfare is needed to keep the poor from starving, and the ideal alternative to welfare seems to be a minimal job — that is one that is easy enough for a minimally skilled worker to do it, and high-paying enough so that this worker is able to support a family of 4.
+Such jobs are hard to produce, and hard to sell to those currently getting welfare — that is those getting paid the same amount for no work at all.
+I’d like to propose something better, a negative tax along with the removal of our minimum wage.

-Even with the highest minimum wage, there is always a need for welfare, as some workers will be unemployable — because of disability, because of lack of skill, or from an ingrained desire to not work.
+A high minimum wage increases the need for welfare, as some workers will be unemployable — because of disability, because of lack of skill, or from an ingrained desire to not work.
 The punishments a community can mete out are limited, and sooner or later some communities stop working and stop learning as they see no advantage.

 The difficulties of taking care of the genuinely needy and disabled while the lazy and unskilled has gotten even some communist to reconsider wealth as a motivator.
 The Chinese have come to realize that workers work better at all levels if there is a financial reward to experience and skill at all levels.
 But that still leaves the question of who should pay to help those in need and how.
 Currently the welfare system only helps the disabled and the “looking” unemployed, but I suspect they should do more replacing some of the burden that our minimum wage laws places on the employers of unskilled labor.
 But I suspect the payment formula should be such that the worker ends up richer for every additional hour of work.
 That is, each dollar earned by a welfare recipient should result in less than one dollar reduction in welfare payment.
 Welfare would thus be set up as a negative tax that would continue to all levels of salary and need so that there is no sudden jump when the worker suddenly starts having to pay taxes.
 The current and proposed tax / welfare structure is shown below: